tweag/jupyenv/ROADMAP.md

   * Update and Fix
   * Test Continuously

+* Documentation
+  * How to get up and running quickly with `nix run`, #117.
+  * How to use a template.
+  * How to configure existing kernels.
+  * How to package new kernels.

 * Add/Improve kernels
   * See [this list](https://github.com/tweag/jupyterWith/issues/79#issuecomment-670774373).
   * Add Scala kernel, #80.
 Possibly uses [IScala](https://github.com/mattpap/IScala).